5331 Pleasant View Rd. Memphis, TN 38134

 Go home appointments

 Please make sure that when you drop off, you schedule your go home appointment.
 Go home sessions are done at the training center.
-When making the appointment, please keep in mind that there is only one late appointment.
+When making the appointment, please keep in mind go home sessions are scheduled between 10am – 3pm.
 The last go home session can’t start after 3.
-Please allow 1 – 1 ½ hours for your session.
+Please allow 1 hour for your session.

 It is important for everyone who is going to handle the dog is present for the go home session.
 If everyone in the home gets instruction and is on the same page, the dog has a much greater chance of success.
 Everyone being present, also makes training easier on everyone in the home.
 You will all remember different parts of the go home session.
 Something different stands out to everyone.
 Everything done, is done better, together.

 We do our best, not to do go home sessions on Saturdays.
 Saturdays are a very busy training day.
-If we have scheduled your go home session on a Saturday, the only slot available is 8:45am.
-Occasionally there will be two on Saturdays.
-Those times are 8:45 and 9:15am.
+If we have scheduled your go home session on a Saturday, there will be limited times available for sessions.

 No go home sessions are done on Sundays.